 Board of Regents Finance Subcommittee

 Pursuant to Regent Policy 2C, areas of consideration for the Board of Regents Finance Subcommittee include the annual five year and ten-year capital construction plans; ten-year master plans and financing; capital construction proposals; the acquisition, disposal, operating and life cycle costs, and maintenance of facilities; and the use of university grounds, buildings, and other property.
-According to Regent Law (Article 13, Part A), the Board must approve all real property acquisitions and new construction projects with budgets greater than $2.0 million, and all other capital projects that have budgets greater than $5.0 million.
+According to Regent Law (Article 13, Part A), the Board must approve real property acquisitions, new construction projects with budgets greater than $2.0 million, and all other capital projects that have budgets greater than $5.0 million.

 Capital Project Dashboard